maxhbr/LDBcollector/md/CNRI-Python.md

                                 "name": "Executing the fetched binary publicly"
                             }
                         ],
                         "_str": "Description: The following text may be used in lieu of a copy of such license (except in quotation marks): \"Python 1.6.1 is made available subject to the terms and conditions in CNRI.
 This Agreement together with Python 1.6.1 may be located on the Internet using the following unique, persistent identifier (known as a handle): 1895.22/1013.
-This Agreement may also be obtained from a proxy server on the Internet using the following URL: http://hdl .handle.net/1895.22/1013.\"âCopyright Â© 1995-2001 Corporation for National Research Initiatives; All Rights Reserved \"\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n- Display the obtained source code publicly\n- Executing the fetched source code publicly\n- Display the fetched binaries publicly\n- Executing the fetched binary publicly\n\nConditions:\nAND\n  OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/8\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/8\", _condition_conditionType = OBLIGATION, _condition_name = Give you a copy of the relevant license., _condition_description = }\n  OlCondition {_condition_schemaVersion = \"0.1\", _condition_uri = \"http://open-license.hitachi.com/conditions/68\", _condition_baseUri = \"http://open-license.hitachi.com/\", _condition_id = \"conditions/68\", _condition_conditionType = OBLIGATION, _condition_name = Include the copyright notice contained in the software, _condition_description = }\n\n\n", "conditions": {
+This Agreement may also be obtained from a proxy server on the Internet using the following URL: http://hdl .handle.net/1895.22/1013.\"âCopyright Â© 1995-2001 Corporation for National Research Initiatives; All Rights Reserved \"\nActions:\n- Distribute the obtained source code without modification (Redistribute the code as it was obtained)\n- Distribute the fetched binaries (Redistribute the fetched binaries as they are)\n- Display the obtained source code publicly\n- Executing the fetched source code publicly\n- Display the fetched binaries publicly\n- Executing the fetched binary publicly\n\nConditions:\nAND\n  OBLIGATION: Give you a copy of the relevant license.\n\n  OBLIGATION: Include the copyright notice contained in the software\n\n\n\n", "conditions": {
                             "AND": [
                                 {